jnaor/wizzy/README.md

 ### LEDs - *Idan*

+works

 ### Haptic - *Sharon Hornstein*

+works

 ### Audio - *Yonatan*

+latency. seems better on the jetson but not really tested yet

 ## Sensing

 ### LIDAR - *Yonatan*

+Seems to work for obstacles.
+Not tested enough for stairs

 ### Realsense - *Yonatan*

+Obstacles based on depth only worked last time it was checked (a long time ago)

 ## Decision Making - *Idan*

 # Wizzybug Driver Assist
 Proof of Concept Technical Specification

 **Note: Work in progress**